How to Make the Best Pancakes From Scratch

 - Use a ladle, measuring cup, or squeeze bottle to portion out the batter.
 Make a small test pancake first to check the heat of your pan; adjust the temperature up or down as needed.
 If your pancake is scorched on the outside and raw on the inside, turn down the heat.

-- When you're satisfied that you've reached the perfect pan temperature, form as many pools of batter as your pan will comfortably hold, leaving a little room between pancakes for comfortable flipping.
+- When you're satisfied that you've reached the perfect pan temperature, form as many pools of batter as your pan will comfortably hold, leaving room between pancakes for comfortable flipping.

 - A pancake is ready to be turned over when it's dry around the edges and bubbles have formed over the top.
 Yes, you can peek to see if the bottom is golden brown before you flip it.
 Note that the second side will cook more quickly than the first.

-- While you're waiting for the second side to cook, resist the impulse to press down the pancake with your spatula.
+- After you've flipped your pancake, resist the impulse to press it down with your spatula.
 (Where did that come from, anyway?)
 Pressing will not make it cook any faster, and you'll undo all the effort you've made to achieve fluffy, light, perfect pancakes in the first place.

 Watch it all come together in this recipe for Fluffy Pancakes.